 How can I find a specific review?

-To find a specific review, or narrow down your list of reviews, you can use the filters provided on this page.
-The data filters will allow you to view only those reviews within the data parameters that you select, but you can also filter by the website source, positive or negative reviews, or by reviews that have never been responded to.
+To find a specific review or narrow down your list of reviews, you can use the filters provided on this page.
+The data filters will allow you to view only those reviews within the data parameters that you select.
+Still, you can also filter by the website source, positive or negative reviews, or by reviews that have never been responded to.

 Why doesn’t Resolution Advantage apply to Google, Facebook, or Cars.com?

 Resolution Advantage is a feature of DealerRater Connections or higher, allowing a dealership 14 days to respond to a negative review before it posts live on the website.
-As this is a feature specific to DealerRater products, we don’t have the ability to apply the same grace period to reviews on other website.
+As this is a feature specific to DealerRater products, we can’t apply the same grace period to reviews on other websites.

 Will my review response be visible to consumers on Google, Facebook, and Cars.com?